xchem/fragalysis-stack-kubernetes/docs/source/relocating/reinstallation.rst

         informaticsmatters.com/purpose-worker: 'yes'
         informaticsmatters.com/purpose-application: 'yes'

-This file can be found in the `dls-fragalysis-stack-kubernetes`_ repository (as ``eks-relocation/cluster.yaml``).
+This file can be found in the `fragalysis-stack-kubernetes`_ repository (as ``eks-relocation/cluster.yaml``).

 .. note::